MathieuNls/bianca/bianca.md

 If $n$ is above 0.5 then the commit is classified as risky.
 As expected by a random classifier, our implementation detected ~50% (82,384 commits) of the commits to be _risky_.
 It is worth mentioning is that the random classifier achieved 24.9% precision, 49.96% recall and 33.24% F$_1$-measure.
-Since our data are heavily unbalanced (i.e., there are many more _healthy_ than _risky_ commits) these numbers are to be expected for a random classifier.
+Since our data are heavily unbalanced (i.e., there are many more _non-risky_ than _risky_ commits) these numbers are to be expected for a random classifier.
 Indeed, the recall is very close to 50% as one out of two commits is classified as _risky_.
 While analysing the precision, however, we can see that the data is unbalanced.
-We have only two classes to classify our commits into: _risky_ or _healthy_.
-If the data were balanced (i.e., as many _risky_ and _healthy_ commits), then the precision while predicting _risky_ commit with a random classifier would also be around 50%.
+We have only two classes to classify our commits into: _risky_ or _non-risky_.
+If the data were balanced (i.e., as many _risky_ and _non-risky_ commits), then the precision while predicting _risky_ commit with a random classifier would also be around 50%.
 In order to assess the statistical difference between the precision, the recall and the F$_1$-measure of the random classifier compared to BIANCA, we ran Mann-Whitney tests comparing the precision, the recall and the F$_1$-measure obtained for each project.
 The precision of BIANCA and the F$_1$-measure are significantly superior to the random classifier with  p-values < .0001.
 The recall of the random classifier is not significantly higher than the recall of BIANCA with p-value = 0.2327.